 pre-made Siamese coax cable.
+Siamese type cable runs both video and power.
 The AHD-BL5H HD CCTV camera used in this example is a dual voltage camera, which means that it may accept a 12V DC or 24VAC power supply.
 Dual voltage security cameras almost always have a terminal blog to connect a power source to, instead of the standard 2.1mm female plug that most 12V DC only cameras have.
 The PT-4 is used to connect the power cable on the pre-made Siamese cable to the camera.
 The raw cable end of the PT-4 attaches to the screw terminal block on the camera and the 2.1mm male connects to the female side of the Siamese cables.

 PT-3 female power lead is used to connect the other end of the Siamese cable to the terminal block of the power supply box.

 CCTV power pigtail on the DVR side of the cable run.
 This allows the 18/2 power cable to attach to the 2.1mm female power lead of the power transformer.

 Here is a complete security camera system installation diagram that uses an RG59 cable with an individual power transformer powering the camera from the DVR side of the cable run.
 You may click on the image for a higher resolution view.

 - The RG59 Siamese cable is cut to the exact length required.

 - On the camera side of the cable, a BNC connector is attached to the RG59 coax and a PT-3 power lead is attached to the 18/2 power cable.